ShavitMor/masrot/README.md

      npm run dev
      ```

-   The client will run on `http://localhost:3000` and the server will run on `https://localhost:5000`.
+   The client will run on `http://localhost:3000`,if you specify it correctly in the .env file - the server will run on `http://localhost:5000` .

 ## **Usage**